-On December 28, 1994, the Treasury issued proposed regulations566 (which were subsequently withdrawn) that attempted to address when an LLC member's distributive share of income constituted net earnings from self-employment.
+On December 28, 1994, the Treasury issued proposed regulations659 (which were subsequently withdrawn) that attempted to address when an LLC member's distributive share of income constituted net earnings from self-employment.
 Under the 1994 proposed regulations, net earnings from self-employment generally included an individual's distributive share of income or loss from any trade or business carried on by an LLC of which the individual is a member.
 An LLC member, however, was treated as a limited partner, and thus not subject to self-employment tax, if (1) the member was not a manager of the LLC; (2) the LLC could have been formed as a limited partnership rather than an LLC in the same jurisdiction; and (3) the member could have qualified as a limited partner in that limited partnership under applicable law.
-Self-employment tax, if (1) the member could have qualified as a limited partner in that limited partnership under applicable law.
+661